Rex Stout, Where There’s

 Wolfe employs some dubious strategems, including keeping a set of photos taken on the day of Noel Hawthorne’s death by Sarah Dunn (daughter of John and June.
 And he eventually reaches a conclusion.
 Herein lies a problem.
 The chief piece of evidence he has that he claims to point to the (single) murder is a photo (spoiled alert), taken in Manhattan taken by Sarah Dunn on the day of the murder.
 The evidence is that the accused is alleged, by Wolfe, to be wearing in his buttonhole (it was a different world) a wild flower which, Wolfe claims, would have been unavailable in the City.
 Frankly, I’d like to hear Wolfe’s testimony and, more pointedly, the cross-examination.
 Which might go something like this:

-Defense Attorney: “Now Mr. Wolfe, you have testified that the flower in the picture is of a type that cannot be obtained in New York City, but is only to be found growing wild.
-We acknowledge your expertise with orchids, but are you an expert in the cultivation of roses?
+cannot be obtained in New York City, but is only to be found growing wild.
+We acknowledge your expertise with orchids,

 Wolfe: “I am not.”

-Att: “Have you ever attempted to cultivate wild roses?”
+Att: “Have you ever attempted to

 Wolfe: “I have not.”